yungshenglu/TODO/README.md

 # Vue Simple TodoList

 This reposiotory is my practice to implement a simple TODO-list in Vue/Vuex.
+For now, we have a Beta version (v0.1) which enable user to add, remove, and check your items in the TODO-list.

+> **HINT:** If you have any questions, please feel free to ask me.

 ---
 ## Execution